 Importantly, emerging data shows a reduction in the risk of long COVID and prolonged anosmia/parosmia in vaccinated people.
 The COVID Symptom Study showed that vaccination reduced the risk of self-reported long COVID (persistent symptoms for >28d after infection) by about half (11.4% vs 5.2% in all ages and 7.2% to 3.1% in those aged 18-59 years)38.
-Data from the COVID Infection Survey also showed a reduced likelihood of self-reported long COVID (symptoms >12 weeks) in 18-69 year olds after 2 doses of vaccine, of around 22% 45.
-After a first vaccination dose, the largest numeric decreases in the odds of individual long COVID symptoms were for loss of smell (12.5% decrease (95% CI 21.5-2.5%) and loss of taste (9.2% decrease (95% CI 19.8-2.7%), although confidence intervals were large with uncertainty around these estimates.
-45 In a large US Veterans cohort, vaccination reduced long COVID (symptoms at 6 months) by around 15% 46.
+Data from the COVID Infection Survey also showed a reduced likelihood of self-reported long COVID (symptoms >12 weeks) in 18-69 year olds after 2 doses of vaccine, of around $22\%^{47}$.
+After a first vaccination dose, the largest numeric decreases in the odds of individual long COVID symptoms were for loss of smell (12.5% decrease (95% CI 21.5-2.5%) and loss of taste (9.2% decrease (95% CI 19.8-2.7%), although confidence intervals were large with uncertainty around these estimates.47 In a large US Veterans cohort, which included predominantly older individuals (mean age=66 years), vaccination had a more modest effect, reducing long COVID (symptoms at 6 months) by around 15% (HR=0.85, 0.82-0.89).48.
+The effect of vaccination on long COVID symptoms appears to be greater in younger people (age <60) than older people (age >60) 49,50 .
 In a small group of double vaccinated 18-30 year olds with no comorbidities who provided longitudinal data to The COVID Symptom Study (Claire Stevens and Michela Antonelli, personal communication), the mean duration of altered smell (parosmia) was 1.84 days (SD 4.3 days) and anosmia was 3.17 days (SD 6.95), with very few vaccinated participants reporting parosmia/anosmia after 28 days (n=2 for parosmia, n=4 for anosmia) (Figure 4).